TIERS/X650_pixhawk6x_Jetson_Orin_Setup_Guide/README.md

-# X650 Pixhawk 6X Jetson Orin Setup Guide
+# X650 Pixhawk 6X Jetson Orin Setup Guide with Fast Lio

+## Overview

 A guide for setting up a high-performance autonomous drone using the X650 frame, Pixhawk 6X flight controller, and Jetson Orin NX computing platform, with livox mid360 and realsense d435.

-## Overview

 This setup represents one of the most popular and powerful configurations for custom-built multicopter drones, combining robust hardware with advanced autonomous capabilities.

+More importantly, we also offer detailed instructions to set up LIO algothrims.

 ## Hardware and Software Components